-Stocks hold near record highs as trade uncertainty swirls
+Stocks seesaw amid US-China trade uncertainty

 Elsewhere, Gap was lower after the company announced CEO Art Peck will depart after a "brief transition period."
 He will be replaced by board Chairman Robert Fisher on an interim basis.
 The clothing retailer cut its earnings outlook for the fiscal year.

-Alibaba is gaining ground after the Chinese tech giant said it would launch a Hong Kong initial public offering later this month in an effort to raise up to $15 billion.
+Alibaba shares were little changed after the Chinese tech giant said it would launch a Hong Kong initial public offering later this month in an effort to raise up to $15 billion.

 |Ticker